 Our Human Capital & Compensation Committee determines whether the TRSUs and/or PRSUs are settled in shares of Common Stock, in cash equal to the fair market value of such shares at the time of vesting, or part in shares of Common Stock and part in cash.
 To date, all awards under our LTIP have been settled in shares of Common Stock.
-We typically award equity in the first half of a fiscal year, as well as in connection with certain new-hire awards and promotions.

-At January 29, 2022 (the end of fiscal 2021), there were 596,216 shares of Common Stock available for grant under our Fourth Amended and Restated 2011 Equity Incentive Plan (the "2011 Equity Plan").
+We typically award equity once each fiscal year, as well as in connection with certain new-hire awards and promotions.
+At January 28, 2023 (the end of fiscal 2022), there were 599,906 shares of Common Stock available for grant under our Fourth Amended and Restated 2011 Equity Incentive Plan (the "2011 Equity Plan").

 Time-Based Stock Awards.
-The TRSUs awarded in fiscal 2021 are subject to annual vesting, in three equal annual installments.
+The TRSUs awarded in fiscal 2022 are subject to annual vesting, in three equal annual installments.
 The recipient must be employed by the Company on the applicable vesting dates in order to receive the vesting shares.
 The three-year vesting period underscores the long-term and retentive focus of this award program.